 Braces for children

 Certain orthodontic cases benefit from early treatment procedures.
 They are skeletal discrepancies, borderline non-extraction cases, restoring lost space in dental arches, severe aesthetic problems, crossbites, and severe overbites and open-bites.
 Treatment of these problems at an early age can produce benefits that would be limited if treated later.
 It can also help to reduce, or eliminate, future treatment that might be required.

 Adolescent 12-16 years

 This is the average time to start orthodontic treatment.
 Usually all deciduous (baby) teeth have exfoliated and the permanent teeth are erupting.
-At Braces N Faces, our range of braces is suitable for teenage patients, and Invisalign Teen is also available.
+At Braces N Faces, our range of braces is suitable for teenage patients, and Invisalign is also available for our teenage patients.

 Braces for adults

 By late teens or early twenties, the jaw has finished growing and the size and the shape of the mouth is complete.
 Although it is a solid structure, the jawbone surrounding teeth can change shape in response to prolonged pressure.
 Because adult bones are denser, it takes a little extra time to move adult teeth than childrens.
 That is why we do recommend children come in for an early orthodontic treatment.
 However, if this hasn't happened, we can still treat adults for orthodontic problems and achieve great results.
 We believe no one is ever too old to have a perfect smile!